Obed Enamorado

-Obed Israel Enamorado Palacios (born 15 September 1985 in Tela, Atlántida, Honduras) is a Honduran footballer who currently plays as a goalkeeper for Liga Nacional de Honduras club Vida.
+Obed Israel Enamorado Palacios (born 15 September 1985) is a Honduran footballer who currently plays as a goalkeeper for Liga Nacional de Honduras club Vida.

 Club career

 He was the only keeper to be ever-present in the 2011 Apertura season.

 International career

 Enamorado played for the Honduras national football team at the 2008 Summer Olympics.

 Career statistics

 Personal life

 On 2 April 2014, Obed's girlfriend Diana Vallecillo was killed in a car accident when on her way to Tegucigalpa.